Research and Innovation Services (RIS)

 Research Ethics and Governance Team

-Research Ethics & Governance ensures the safety, dignity and rights of research participants whilst providing assurance that research is being conducted within an ethical framework as outlined in LJMU Code of Practice for Research
+Research Ethics and Governance ensures the safety, dignity and rights of research participants whilst providing assurance that research is being conducted within an ethical framework as outlined in LJMU Code of Practice for Research.

 Research Ethics and Governance Manager